slydetector/simply-nzedb/README.md

 ```

 ## Upgrading to a newer version of nZEDb
-Upgrades happen automatically for the most part.
-The database schema is updated as necessary on ```make start``` execution.
+Run ```make pull``` and restart to upgrade to the latest version.
+The database schema is updated if necessary when starting up.

 ## TODO
 - PreDB auto-population